 How to Get There

-- Bus – We never caught the local bus (van) from town to the Cascades but it’s certainly possible.
+- Bus – We never caught the local bus (van) from town to the Cascades, but it is possible.
 Just ask at any bus stop in town heading in that direction.
-From what we were told, you will pay approximately 350 – 500 VT pp –
+You will pay approximately 350 – 500 VT pp –

 - Swimming costume.
 Even in the winter months we loved the temperature of the water and spent considerable time swimming.